JonoHall/Shopify-Hide-Unavailable-Options/README.md

 # Dawn Enhanced

 ## Enhancements
-* Dynamic Selectors - Hide or restyle variant buttons for options that do not exist.
+* Dynamic Selectors - Hide or restyle variant buttons/drop down options for variant combinations that do not exist.

 ## Requirements
 1. Dawn 7.x